Cissus

-Cissus is a genus of approximately 350 species of lianas (woody vines) in the grape family (Vitaceae).
-They have a cosmopolitan distribution, though the majority are to be found in the tropics.
+Cissus is a genus of 279 species of lianas (woody vines) in the grape family (Vitaceae).
+Species are native to the tropical and subtropical Americas, sub-Saharan Africa, the Arabian Peninsula, tropical Asia, Papuasia, and Australia.

+Description

+Extrafloral nectaries on the stipule have been reported for C. microcarpa, C. psudosicyoids, and C. rhombifolia.

 Uses

 Medicinal

 Cissus quadrangularis has been evaluated for potential medical uses.
-As a source of carotenoids, triterpenoids and ascorbic acid the extracts may have potential for medical effects, including "gastroprotective activity" and benefits in terms of "lipid metabolism and oxidative stress".
+As a source of carotenoids, triterpenoids and ascorbic acid, the extracts may have potential for medical effects, including "gastroprotective activity" and benefits in terms of "lipid metabolism and oxidative stress".
 Cissus quinquangularis was used by the Maasai people of Kenya to relieve some of the symptoms of malaria.

 Ornamental

-Cissus antarctica, Cissus alata and Cissus incisa are cultivated as garden plants, depending on area of the world.
+Cissus alata and Cissus incisa are cultivated as garden plants in some areas of the world.
 Succulent members of the genus such as Cissus quadrangularis are also found in the nursery trade but tend to be frost tender and are thus not widely cultivated.

 Ecology

 Cissus species are used as food plants by the larvae of some Lepidoptera species including Hypercompe eridanus and Hypercompe icasia.
 They are also consumed by chimpanzees.